talentdeficit/jsx/README.markdown

 **verifying json texts**

-returns true if input is a valid JSON text or erlang term that represents a JSON text, false if not. note that if you want to recognize naked (unwrapped) terms, you must specify a parser to use
+returns true if input is a valid JSON text, false if not

 `is_json(MaybeJSON)` -> `Term`